 The full-array local dimming feature on the TCL 5 Series isn't bad, but it's not anything special either.
 It performs similarly to the TCL 6 Series/R646 2021 QLED as it seems to raise the black level in real content, causing scenes like a star field to look more gray than black.
 There's more blooming around bright objects and around subtitles, which could bleed into the black borders at the top and bottom of the screen.
 As it raises the black levels, there isn't much black crush, and the screen looks fairly uniform.
 Sadly, it doesn't handle fast-moving objects well, and there are trails when an object transitions between the dimming zones because the zones are slow to turn on and off.

 We tested it with Local Contrast on 'High'.
 The 65 inch model has 45 dimming zones, and TCL advertises the 75 inch model to have 60 zones, but they don't specify how many the 50 and 55 inch models have.
+We received a report from a user that the 50 inch model has 28 dimming zones, so if you have the 55 inch model, let us know how many zones there are.

 Note: Our unit has bad out-of-the-box accuracy, giving it a warm color tone.
 We couldn't fix the color temperature in calibration without introducing other inaccuracies.
 You notice this the most with the test pattern, but not as much in the real content videos.